mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Assets Microsoft Graph connector.

->[!NOTE]
->The Adobe Experience Manager Assets connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
 - Index published assets of your AEM Assets.
 - Supports ingestion filters based on page paths, allowing for exact matching and phrase matching using regular expressions.